Sparf v. United States: Rights of juries

+Sparf v.
+United States ended the 100-years old custom of informing the jury of their right to decide both statutory law and facts.
+Since then, judges do not inform juries of their power to nullify the case statute, although that power is universally acknowledged.

-Justice Harlan, in his decision, quoted Kane v.
+Justice Harlan, speaking for the majority, quoted Kane v.
 Com., 1 Cr.
 Law Mag.
 51, 56:"'...
 We must hold, to enable us to avoid the inconsistency, that, subject to the qualification that all acquittals are final, the law in criminal cases is to be determined by the court.
 In this way we have our liberties and rights determined, not by an irresponsible, but by a responsible, tribunal; not by a tribunal ignorant of the law, but by a tribunal trained to and disciplined by the law; not by an irreversible tribunal, but by a reversible tribunal; not by a tribunal which makes its own law, but by a tribunal that obeys the law as made.
 In this way we maintain two fundamental maxims.
 The first is that, while juries answer facts, the court answers the laws.
 The second, which is still more important, is ‘Nullum crimen, nulla poena, sine lege.’
 Unless there is a violation of law preannounced, and this by a constant and responsible tribunal, there is no crime, and can be no punishment.'
 We must therefore accept that the jury are no more judges of law in criminal than in civil cases, with the qualification that, owing to the peculiar doctrine of autrefois acquit, a criminal acquittal by a jury cannot be overhauled by the court.’"Sparf remains the last direct opinion of the Court on jury nullification.

-While it does not prohibit juries from disputing the law in a case, it denies them any right to do so.
+Justice Gray spoke for those dissenting, saying "It is universally conceded that a verdict of acquittal, although rendered against the instructions of the judge, is final, and cannot be set aside; and consequently that the jury have the legal power to decide for themselves the law involved in the general issues of guilty or not guilty."